samogdovin193-dotcom/hearing-screening-app/README.md

 - Audio recordings are played in a randomized order
 - Picture cards are displayed in a separate randomized order
 - The user selects the picture that matches the played audio
-- The app records correct and wrong answers
+- The app records answers
 - The test ends after all rounds or after the defined stopping condition

 If the saved word selection is invalid, for example fewer or more than 10 words are selected, the app falls back to the default word set for the current language.

----

-## 📊 Results

-The results page shows:

-- Speech hearing threshold
-- Speech recognition threshold
-- Comparison with calibration and interpretation
-- Answer table
-- Correct word
-- Selected word
-- dBFS level used in each round

-Custom words are displayed using their saved display names.

 ---